 - Don't try to outrun a tornado in your car.

-- Do stay tuned to weather reports on the radio or use the Tornado Warning App from the American Red Cross.
+- Stay tuned to weather reports on the radio or use the Tornado Warning App from the American Red Cross.

 - Don't park under an underpass.
 Winds from a tornado can accelerate through an underpass, making it a potentially more dangerous place than out in the open.

 - Do seek out shelter in a sturdy structure such as a bank, fast food restaurant, or any building with windowless rooms.
-Hide in a basement or first-floor interior room such as a bathroom, bank vault, or restaurant kitchen/cooler area.
+Hide in a basement or first-floor interior room such as a bathroom.